konfoton/task_internship/README.md

 This model achieved an impressive average query performance of **0.0443 seconds** when running multiple queries in parallel (excluding summary generation), which makes it highly suitable for real-time or resource-constrained applications.

-> 📝 Note: All performance metrics and timings were collected under controlled experiments.
-Real-world behavior may vary due to fluctuating network conditions, API response times, and server-side caching.